MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 **Note** You can continue to create a *command* log, using the .logopen command.
 For more information on that, see [Keeping a Log File in WinDbg](keeping-a-log-file-in-windbg.md).

-For more information, see [WinDbg Preview - View](windbg-view-preview.md).
+For more information, see [WinDbg Preview - View menu](windbg-view-preview.md).

 ![View menu in debugger](images/windbgx-view-menu.png)